SantiCervan/SantiCervan/README.md

 <h5>Some of my hobbies are video games 🎮 swimming 🏊🏼‍♂️ and listening to music 🎧

- I am currently looking for my first IT job, you can contact me by my email 📧: santicervan@live.com</h5>
+ You can contact me by my email 📧: santicervan@live.com</h5>